 To apply to use a meeting room, please select one of the buttons below.
 Your reservation is not confirmed until you have paid the appropriate fees and received confirmation from the Library.

-The Prospect Height Public Library District has meeting rooms available to serve the needs of both the Library and the Prospect Heights community.
-The Library provides these meeting rooms to promote the mission of linking the community to the world of ideas.
-The use of these meeting rooms is for non-profit community organizations whose objectives are cultural, educational, or civic in nature.
+The Prospect Height Public Library District, (the Library) has meeting rooms available to serve the needs of both the Library and the Prospect Heights community.
+The Library provides these meeting rooms to promote its mission of linking the community to the world of ideas.
+The use of these meeting rooms is for non-profit community organizations whose objectives are cultural, educational or civic in nature.
+By allowing use of its meeting rooms, the Library does not endorse the activities or viewpoints of meeting room users, including presenters, participants, or attendees at programs held in meeting rooms.
+Meeting rooms are available regardless of an applicant or group’s age, sex, gender, race, religion, national origin, disability or other protected status.

 Room availability is as follows: